MarkoRrokaj/GeneticAlgorithm_KnapsackProblem/README.md

 2. Run the notebook and visualize the genetic algorithm's performance on the MKP using different crossover strategies.
 3. Modify the GA parameters as needed to explore different optimization behaviors.

----

-This description is more aligned with the actual implementation, highlighting the two algorithmic versions and their comparison.